iankohdes/examining-one-anime-episodes-subtitles/README.md

 - _Kyōiku_ kanji (list of 1,026 kanji characters that students learn in primary school; for each of the six years of primary school, there is a set list of kanji that students must learn, and the JSON file containing the _kyōiku_ kanji reflects this in its structure)
 - _Jinmeiyō_ kanji (list of characters for use in personal names)

 The kana syllabaries also contain variations of the characters.
-These have diacratics or are part of digraphs.
+These have diacritics or are part of digraphs.
 The _jōyō_ and _jinmeiyō_ kanji lists are compiled by the Japanese Ministry of Education.

 There is an **additional list of kanji characters** that is defined by its absence.
 The _hyōgai_ kanji refers to characters that are found in neither the _jōyō_ nor _jinmeiyō_ kanji lists.

 This set of kanji characters, if considered in its entirety, contains over 40,000 characters.
-A reasonable assumption one might make is that, the higher the percentage _hyōgai_ characters in the subtitles (and thus the overall dialogue), the more ‘adult’ an anime series is.
+A reasonable assumption one might make is that, the higher the percentage _hyōgai_ characters in the subtitles (and thus the overall dialogue), the more adult-orientated an anime series is.